Python time.sleep() Method

 Thread and Sleep

-Threads are usually contained in processes.
-More than one thread can exist within the same process.
-These threads share the memory and the state of the process.
+Threads are commonly hosted within processes, allowing multiple threads to coexist within a single process.
+These threads share the memory and state of the encompassing process, enabling them to collaborate and execute concurrently while accessing the same resources.
 From the following example you can see how sleep() method work in a multi treaded program.

 Accuracy of time.sleep()